 The Duke family, including patriarch Washington Duke, who started out as a struggling tobacco farmer with his two sons, made quite a fortune in the tobacco industry.
 They had long supported Trinity College which traced its roots to 1838 when local Methodists and Quaker communities opened Union Institute.

 Following a $40 million dollar donation by Washington’s son, James Buchanan Duke, Trinity College was renamed Duke University in 1924.
 The Sarah P. Duke Gardens are named after Washington Duke’s daughter Sarah.
 Read the amazing story and watch a video about how the gardens grew in beauty over the years.
 People all over the world visit the gardens every year.

 Alternatively, you can enjoy a self-guided Downtown Durham walking tour with this print-friendly map from the Durham Convention and Visitors Bureau.
 Durham is a city full of rich history and culture.

 This fall, decide to visit Durham, North Carolina.
 Whether coming for our history, gardens, universities, athletics, medicine, culture, shopping, music, theatre, art, or another great reason, we feel honored when guests choose to stay at Morehead Manor Bed and Breakfast.
 We have all the comforts of home with the amenities of hotels.
 Each morning a full and delicious breakfast awaits our guests.
-We (Hosts Monica and Daniel Edwards) show true Southern hospitality and charm.
+We show true Southern hospitality and charm.